-Yesterday, I was leaving the grocery store when I was told by the cashier to take off the poppy that was still pinned to my coat.
-She said that Remembrance Day was over, and that it was offensive of me to leave it on.
+A few years ago, I was leaving the grocery store when the cashier told me to take off the poppy that was still pinned to my coat.
+She said that Remembrance Day was over and that it was offensive to leave it on.

-I was taken aback by her comment and asked, “So, we’re only supposed to remember the veterans for 2 weeks a year?”
+I was taken aback by her comment and asked, “So, we’re only supposed to remember the veterans for two weeks a year?”

 I couldn’t tell if she was trying to brush off the comment to avoid any further discussion or if she simply had no clue what she was talking about, but she replied, “It’s just the way it is.”

-The woman in line behind me then chimed in with a simple “Leave it on” and smiled at me as I grabbed my bags and left.
+The woman in line behind me then chimed in with a simple “Leave it on” and smiled as I grabbed my bags and left.

-Apparently some people out there agree with the cashier, and feel that wearing a poppy after Remembrance Day it is disrespectful.
+Some people agree with the cashier and feel that wearing a poppy after Remembrance Day is disrespectful.

 … But The Veterans Say No, It’s Not Offensive

-No matter what your stand is on war or poppy etiquette, telling someone it’s offensive to wear a poppy after Remembrance Day is actually, ironically, offensive – and incorrect.
+No matter your stand on war or poppy etiquette, telling someone it’s offensive to wear a poppy after Remembrance Day is incorrect.

 There are a lot of issues raised around the subject of wearing a poppy: